Program TypeMajor, Minor

-- Understand the major areas of the criminal justice system, including:
+You’ll explore the major areas of criminal justice, including:

 - Homeland security